giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

   - m4.2xlarge per region: **250**
   - m5.2xlarge per region: **250**
   - other instance types to be used as workers: increase accordingly
+- EC2 Spot Instances
+  - For every primary instance type you tend to use spot instances with, set the limit according to your needs.

 (Please extend the list of EC2 instance to also contain the types you need frequently.)